 It's been one year since Whistler's beloved historian Florence Petersen died, but her name now lives on.

-The Florence Petersen Park officially opened on Wednesday Aug.
-28, a lasting tribute to the lady who dedicated tireless hours and energy to preserving Whistler's past.
+The Florence Petersen Park will officially open on Wednesday Aug.
+28 at 2 p.m., a lasting tribute to the lady who dedicated tireless hours and energy to preserving Whistler's past.

 The $65,000 park project was a special assignment for many on the ground.